-This program combines the basic knowledge of an Medical Office Administrator with the specialized knowledge of a Health Unit Clerk which will open many more job opportunity doors for the student.
+This program combines the basic knowledge of a Medical Office Administrator with the specialized knowledge of a Health Unit Clerk.